Table of Contents

 Data parallelism in PyTorch

 The simplest way to train a model across multiple GPUs is to use torch.nn.DataParallel.
-This method splits the input across the GPUs, computes gradients in parallel, and averages them before updating the model parameters.
+In this approach, the model is replicated across all available GPUs, and all processes are managed by the first GPU (also called the master process).
+This method splits the input across the GPUs, computes gradients in parallel, and averages them before updating the model parameters on the master process.
+After the update, the master process broadcasts the updated parameters to all other GPUs.

 Example: